Hypergraph Animals: Introduction

-Graphs and networks have come to predominate the analysis of many complex systems\cite{dorogovtsev2022nature}, ranging from physics \cite{cimini2019statistical}, engineering \cite{cui2010complex}, biology \cite{desilva2005complex},the social sciences \cite{an2022causal}, and the humanities \cite{laidlaw2013colonial}.
-But as our understanding of complex systems and complex networks has increased, so has our appreciation of the potential shortcomings of classical graph descriptions.
-In many instances interactions and dynamics go beyond pairs \cite{oster1971network,battiston2020networks,vittadello2021model}.
-Many molecular reactions, for example, involve more than two molecular species; regulation of cellular processes relies on the intricate and synergistic interplay of transcription regulators and their molecular complexes with DNA and co-factors; in the social sciences, similarly, dynamics are shaped by the confluence of multiple players that are only poorly understood in terms of pairwise interactions or networks.
+Graphs and networks have come to predominate the analysis of many complex systems\cite{dorogovtsev2022nature}, ranging from physics \cite{cimini2019statistical}, engineering \cite{cui2010complex}, biology \cite{desilva2005complex}, the social sciences \cite{an2022causal}, and the humanities \cite{laidlaw2013colonial}.
+As our understanding of complex systems and complex networks has increased, so has our appreciation of the potential shortcomings of classical graph descriptions.
+In many instances interactions and dynamics go beyond pairs \cite{oster1971network,battiston2020networks,vittadello2021model,Vittadello:2023aa,Wegner:2021aa}.
+Many molecular reactions, for example, involve more than two molecular species; regulation of cellular processes \cite{Wong:2020aa} and biological information transmission along molecular reaction systems \cite{Mahon:2015hz} rely on the intricate and synergistic stochastic interplay of transcription regulators and their molecular complexes with DNA and co-factors\cite{Ham:2024aa}; in the social sciences dynamics are shaped by the confluence of multiple players that are only poorly understood in terms of pairwise interactions or networks\cite{Muller:2022aa}.

-The purpose here is to introduce a set of combinatorial structures, that are related to lattice animals and to network motifs, and which for convenience I refer to as {\em hypergraph animals} (see Fig. 1C).
+The purpose here is to introduce a set of combinatorial structures that are related to lattice animals and to network motifs, and which for convenience I refer to as {\em hypergraph animals} (see Fig. 1C).
 I develop their connections to lattice animals and network motifs, and explore their combinatorial properties and their abundances in random uncorrelated hypergraph models \cite{diaz2022hypergraphs}.
-Unlike the recent proposition of hypergraph motifs \cite{lee2020hypergraph,lotito2022higher}, hypergraph animals focus on very local properties: the arrangement of hyperedges incident on a single node.
+Unlike the recent proposition of hypergraph motifs \cite{lee2020hypergraph,lotito2022higher,Wegner:2021aa}, hypergraph animals focus on very local properties: the arrangement of hyperedges incident on a single node.
+Like for motifs, we have to distinguish between the functional characteristics of a hypergraph animal (e.g. in information transmission \cite{Mahon:2015hz}, evolutionary graph theory \cite{Altrock:2017aa}, or the regulation of cellular behaviour \cite{Araujo:2023aa}) and the statistical distributions of hypergraph animals in real hypergraphs, or in theoretical hypergraph ensembles.
+Here I focus on the latter to lay the foundations for a statistical analysis framework for hypergraph animals.